 Adapts the timing of applying payment standard adjustments for PBV participants.
 Any increase in payment standards to the PBV units is applied on the next anniversary date of the PBV Housing Assistance Payments Contract, following the effective date of the increase.
 Any decrease in payment standards to the unit is applied beginning on the second anniversary date of the PBV Housing Assistance Payments Contract following the effective date of the decrease.
 Home Forward also applies any changes to the utility allowances at the same time as the payment standard adjustments.

 Uses an alternate rent setting policy that allows the Rent Assistance Director, with Board approval, to set exception payment standards that are greater than 110% (up to a maximum of 160%) of Fair Market Rents for service-enriched buildings without requesting HUD approval.
 The payment standard granted applies to any unit under the project-based voucher contract serving a highly vulnerable population with intensive services.
-Data is required of the owner to verify the value of the services being provided, and this cost will not be included when conducting rent reasonableness tests.
+Data is required from the owner to verify the value of the services being provided, and this cost will not be included when conducting rent reasonableness tests.

 Uses an alternate rent setting policy that allows the Rent Assistance Director to set exception payment standards up to a maximum of 160% of Fair Market Rents (pursuant to Activity 13 “Broaden Range of Approved Payment Standards”) without requesting HUD approval for: